ripaaf/fair-sorting/README.md

 3. **Sort Files**: Use the keybindings to organize files into different folders.

 > [!NOTE]
-> This app is still in pre-release, so if you encounter any errors or bugs, please report them
+> This app is still in pre-release, so if you encounter any errors or bugs, please report them!

 # Supported File Formats